ceeeedeeee/PolyMarket-trading-AI-model/README.md

 <!-- CONTENT -->
 # Polymarket Agents

+> 🤖 **AI-powered autonomous trading agents for Polymarket prediction markets**

-Polymarket Agents is a developer framework and set of utilities for building AI agents for Polymarket.
+Polymarket Agents is a modern, open-source framework for building sophisticated AI trading agents on Polymarket.
+Leverage state-of-the-art LLMs, RAG (Retrieval-Augmented Generation), and superforecasting methodologies to create intelligent trading systems that analyze markets, events, and news to make informed predictions.

+**Built with Python 3.12+** | **MIT Licensed** | **Production Ready**

 This code is free and publicly available under MIT License open source license ([terms of service](#terms-of-service))!